 - Check liquids for the final consistency.

-General Guidelines for rehydrating TVP Products
+General Guidelines for rehydrating TSP Products

 - 1/2 cup will rehydrate into one full cup